Duality and mapping tori in Heegaard Floer homology: Introduction

 \section{Introduction}

-Heegaard Floer homology is a package of invariants associated to 3- and 4-manifolds introduced by Ozsv\'{a}th and Szab\'{o} \cite{OSDisks} \cite{OSTriangles}.
-To a connected, closed, oriented 3-manifold $Y$ with a $\Spin^c$ structure $\frs$, they construct $\Z[U]$-modules as well as a $\Z$-module $\hat{\HF}(Y,\frs).$ If $Y_1$ and $Y_2$ are 3-manifolds and $W$ is a cobordism from $Y_1$ to $Y_2$ which is equipped with a $\Spin^c$ structure $\frt$, they construct a cobordism map for $\circ\in \{+,-,\infty,\wedge\}$.
+Heegaard Floer homology is a package of invariants for 3- and 4-manifolds introduced by Ozsv\'{a}th and Szab\'{o} \cite{OSDisks} \cite{OSTriangles}.
+To a closed and oriented 3-manifold $Y$ with a $\Spin^c$ structure $\frs$, they associated $\Z[U]$-modules